Property Lien Searches and How to Conduct Them

 - Visit the county assessor's office in person.

-If you choose to look for liens yourself, either at the county assessor's office or online, it would be a good idea to call the assessor's office and ask for an explanation on how the system works.
-Each county and each county’s website is different.
-And some smaller and more rural counties might not have everything online yet.
-Normally, the county’s onsite system and website are relatively easy to use, but it may take some getting used to.
-And again, you don’t want to miss anything when you’re first learning how to use the system.
+If you look for liens yourself, either at the county assessor's office or online, it would be a good idea to call the assessor's office and ask for an explanation of how the system works.
+Each county's website is different.

-Furthermore, title companies will always run title searches when a property is under contract to be sold.
-Then they will offer a title commitment, which guarantees they have found all the liens on the property and insure they will "clear" them at closing.
+Title companies will also run title searches when a property is under contract to be sold.
+Then they will offer a title commitment, which guarantees they have found all the liens on the property and ensure they will clear them at closing.
 At closing, you will pay for title insurance, which means that if the title company misses a lien, the title company is responsible for paying that lien, not you.

 How to remove a lien

 If you are paying off any government holder, they should send you a lien release within a month or two after the debt has been paid.
-For other private actors, you may have to be more proactive in procuring an actual lien release.
+You may have to be more proactive in procuring an actual lien release for other private actors.

 This is one reason why it's a good idea, particularly with contractors, to ask for a lien waiver when providing the final check for whatever work that contractor performed.
 By getting that lien waiver once the job is done, a contractor can't frivolously put a lien on your property.

-As noted above, if there is a dispute over a lien, you will need to negotiate to get it removed.
-Or, depending on the situation, you may just need to pay it, as time is of the essence, especially when selling a property.
+As noted above, if there is a dispute over a lien, you must negotiate to remove it.
+Depending on the situation, you may just need to pay it, as time is of the essence, especially when selling a property.

-Property liens are perhaps the most significant legal mechanism to understand when it comes to real estate investing.
-Knowing what they are and how to search for them in your due diligence will prevent you from inheriting a major debt and help you succeed in your real estate investments.
+Property liens are perhaps one of the most crucial legal mechanisms to understand regarding real estate investing.
+Knowing what they are and how to search for them in your due diligence will prevent you from inheriting a significant debt and help you succeed in your real estate investments.